 1. Consider the long term effects of helping a child reach his or her full potential.
-As a mentor, you are sending energy forward through countless generations to come.
+As a senior mentor, you are sending energy forward through countless generations to come.

 2. Intergenerational and intercultural contacts are essential to navigating the pressing issues we face today.
 Much is gained by knocking down the barriers that sometimes keep us from appreciating one another.

 3. There is a paradox inherent in giving oneself to others.
 What you get in return is compounded many times over.

 If you would like to learn more, contact SAGE.

 “Establishing trust with a mentee takes time, but the payoff is worth the investment.”